-It’s a sad, sad, sad thing to see someone denied boarding for lack of proper documentation.
+It’s a sad, sad thing to see someone denied boarding for lack of proper documentation.
 Make sure you have your documentation well in advance.
 Don’t assume it’s in your safe the night before your cruise.
 Look for it by the time you make your final payment.

-Shore excursions include transportation according to the itinerary, and meals, refreshments, guides, and entrance fees as indicated in the tour description book.
+Shore excursions include transportation according to the itinerary and meals, refreshments, guides, and entrance fees as indicated in the tour description book.
 Fares for shore excursions are subject to change without notice.

 Most tours depart from the pier adjacent to the ship’s berth.
 When the ship is at anchor, staff will be on hand to assist you to the departure point.
-Prior to arrival in each port of call, departure times will be confirmed by the ship’s staff or daily activity bulletin.
+Prior to arrival in each port of call, departure times will be confirmed by the ship staff or daily activity bulletin.

 Standards of transport vary considerably from country to country; however, excursions utilize the best quality transportation possible in each port.
 Air-conditioned vehicles are not always available.
-Guest wishing to travel together with friends should leave the ship together, as this will help the tour staff allocate space in the same vehicle.

 Extending a gratuity to your guide or driver is strictly optional; however, in some countries, these personnel may anticipate that if you were pleased with their services, you will reward them in a monetary way.
 A commonly accepted guideline is $1 per person for a half day and $2 per person for a full day.

-Most tour departure times complement the ship’s meal service hours, so you can enjoy your meal aboard then go ashore.
+Most tour departure times complement the ship’s meal service hours, so you can enjoy your meal on board then go ashore.
 However, on some full day tours, or if you take more than one tour in a day, your return on board may not coincide with meal hours.
 A buffet, snack, or room service is usually available all the time.

 Whenever possible, shopping time is allocated within the framework of the excursions.
-However, tours are not designed primarily for Shopping.
+However, tours are not designed primarily for shopping.

-Most cruise lines indicate which tours are more physical than others in their brochures and at the Shore Excursion Desk.
+Most cruise lines indicate which tours are more physical than others in their brochures and at the shore excursion desk.
 Whatever your fitness level, we highly recommend comfortable, low-heeled walking shoes.